Group Rally1: Hybrid system

 The hybrid electric power system is supplied to all teams by a third party, Compact Dynamics, incorporating a battery supplied by Kreisel Electric.
 It is used to power the cars in 100% electric zones on liaison sections as set in the rally roadbook by the rally organiser.
-On the special stages it also provides a boost of up to 100 KW or 134 hp alongside the combustion engine and recuperates kinetic energy under braking.
+On the special stages it also provides a boost of up to 100 kW or 136 PS alongside the combustion engine and recuperates kinetic energy under braking.
 The driver will have three options to choose from to deploy the boost, with a further three options to choose on how to recuperate energy under braking.
 The driver must set these options before a special stage and are not able to choose when to deploy the electric boost within the stage.
-The hybrid electric system adds an extra 84kg to the cars gross weight and due to its 750-volts the cars will wear HY identification, with white letters on a red background, on the door panel.
+The hybrid electric system adds an extra 84 kg to the cars' gross weight and due to its 750 volts the cars will wear HY identification, with white letters on a red background, on the door panel.
 Crews are also required to carry high voltage gloves to use in the event of an issue.
+The use of hybrid power was discontinued in 2025 as teams felt that the cost of repairing damaged units was becoming too expensive.